Sign in

 CFO Joel Wilhite noted no specific dynamics around ticket size, just broad-based transaction growth.
 CEO Michael Praeger clarified that pent-up demand exists in customers' discretionary spending categories, such as marketing, professional services, and capital projects.
 A rebound in this spending is key to returning transaction retention to its normalized 105% level.

-Dominick Gabriele's questions to Visa Inc (V) leadership
+Dominick Gabriele's questions to VISA (V) leadership

 Dominick Gabriele asked whether the threat of potential tariffs had caused any pull-forward in commercial or consumer spending and if Visa had observed such trends in the past.